nataliagodoyst/nat/README.md

 Install dependencies with `npm i` and start the watcher with `npm run dev`.
 Run the test suite with `npm test`.

+To release a new version run `npm version <patch|minor|major>`.
+This command updates `package.json` and executes `version-bump.mjs`, which copies the version to `manifest.json` and records it in `versions.json`.
+Inspect those files or run `git diff HEAD` to verify the changes.
+Push the resulting commit and tag with `git push --follow-tags`, ensuring `versions.json` is included in the release.

 ## API Documentation

 See [Obsidian API](https://github.com/obsidianmd/obsidian-api).